AdaCore/gpr/doc/gpr_user_guide/source/building_executables.rst

 ``Main`` takes simple file names - the base name only, no directory component.
 GPRbuild searches for each main among the sources of the project tree.
-It compiles all sources and then links one executable per entry point, placed in ``Exec_Dir``.
+It compiles the transitive closure of sources required by each entry point and links one executable per entry point, placed in ``Exec_Dir``.
+Sources not reachable from any entry point are not compiled.

 To build only a subset of the declared mains, name them on the command line: